stanford-oval/thingpedia-api/README.md

 This package, as well as ThingEngine, is covered by the GNU General Public License, version 2 or any later version.
-This means, among other things, that any project or package wishing to use this API, or to be published in ThingPedia, must use a GPL-compatible license.
+This means, among other things, that any project or package wishing to use this API, or to be published in Thingpedia, must use a GPL-compatible license.